Log In to My PreK-12 Platform

-Creation of Accessible Products – McGraw-Hill Education will strive to have all new content and software, follow the WCAG version 2.0 AA guidelines and best practices.
-To achieve this and continuously improve the accessibility of our products, we will utilize the efforts of our internal product teams, the assistance of external experts and user feedback.
+We seek to create learning materials that are accessible to all learners.
+McGraw Hill is making every effort to ensure that all new educational content and technology follows the WCAG (Web Content Accessibility Guidelines) version 2.1 AA guidelines and best practices.
+To achieve this and continuously improve the accessibility of our products, our internal product teams regularly engage with external experts and solicit user feedback.

-Community Inclusion – In addition to developing experiences that meet the recommended guidelines, we will engage accessibility advocacy organizations, forums, and user groups to provide feedback and validate that the software and content we produce is not only compliant but, more importantly, usable for learners.
+- We are active participants in the community of accessibility advocates.
+In addition to developing experiences that meet the recommended guidelines, we are deeply engaged with accessibility advocacy organizations, forums, as well as organizations like the Book Industry Study Group and SIIA to ensure that the software and content we produce is accessible and usable by all learners.

-To learn more about available disability support accommodations, please contact us at firstname.lastname@example.org
+- To learn more about the available support and accommodations we offer to learners, please contact us at firstname.lastname@example.org.